 29. Backup your photos

-We take lots of photos pretty much on every day of a long trip.
-Mostly just using our phones.
+We take lots of photos pretty much every day of a long trip.
+Mainly just using our phones.
 A week into the trip, the phone usually gets filled up.

 We used to manually back up everything on our laptop at the end of every day.
-Fortunately, it’s much easier now, as our phones back up everything directly to Google Photos as soon as we connect to the WiFi at the end of every day.
+Fortunately, it's much easier now, as our phones back up everything directly to Google Photos when we connect to the WiFi at the end of every day.

 30. Plan activities for the whole family

-Generally, make sure the mix of activities is balanced, so people of all ages feel they’re doing something fun every day.
-Just sitting in the car without anything to do, day after day, just isn’t enough.
+Generally, ensure the mix of activities is balanced so people of all ages feel they're doing something fun every day.
+Sitting in the car without anything to do, day after day, isn't enough.

 31. Don't overcrowd the vehicle

-When you’re spending 5-12 hours a day in the same vehicle, it’s really important that everyone has enough personal space.
+When spending 5-12 hours a day in the exact vehicle, everyone must have enough personal space.

-In our experience, a 7-seater minivan was great for a family of four.
-I wouldn’t have liked to take a very long road trip in a smaller vehicle.
+In our experience, a 7-seater was excellent for a family of four.
+I wouldn't have liked to take a long road trip in a smaller vehicle.

 32. Arrange to meet people on the way

-Whether friends and family or other traveling families that you meet via a Facebook group or forum – don’t miss out on a chance to meet people.
+Whether you meet friends and family or other traveling families via a Facebook group or forum, don't miss out on a chance to meet people.

 When on a long road trip, it's good to get some variety and get the chance to talk to people other than your trip mates.